mndillon/toki-pona-nanpa-linja-n/README.md

 ---

 ## Unique Numeric Codes:
-Every decimal number can be encoded into a unique cartouche (and corresponding abbrevaited cartouche).
+Every decimal number can be encoded into a unique cartouche (and corresponding abbreviated cartouche).
 The numeric cartouche can be spelled in Latin script as a unique nanpa-linja-n proper name for the number.
 The proper name for the number can be used to communicate and reconstruct the original number.
 The proper name for the number also gives a unique abbreviation for the number.